The Unaware Atelier Master: Atelier members

 A 16-year-old ranger for the adventuring party Sakura, and Kans' younger sister.
-At first highly critical of Kurt after he briefly joins their group for a dungeon exploration, she is swift to change her mind after seeing him use his extraordinary mining skills to singlehandedly dismember iron dragon golems and single-handedly building the fortress town Atelier in only three days.
-Would become the atelier's personal adventurer group with the entire Sakura party.
+At first, she is highly critical of Kurt after he briefly joins their group for a dungeon exploration, but later on, she is swift to change her mind after seeing him use his extraordinary mining skills to singlehandedly dismember iron dragon golems and single-handedly build the fortress town Atelier in only three days.
+She would eventually become part of the atelier's personal adventurer group with the entire Sakura party.